maxaeon/gaming/README.md

 }
 ```

-Add your own topics by creating a new file in `data/` and loading it in `index.html`.

 ## Contributing

 Issues and pull requests are welcome.
-Because the project is completely static you can quickly test changes by refreshing your browser after modifying any file.